SOwOphie/wsedit/README.md

 ### Non-fatal bugs

 Most non-fatal bugs will probably be rendering glitches.
-Reproduce the situation, point the cursor at it if possible, then press Meta + ".".
+Reproduce the situation, point the cursor at it if possible, then press Alt + ".".
 This will simulate a crash and create the above-mentioned files.